-After settling in at my Airbnb in Passau, a city in Lower Bavaria, I took a walk at the beautiful waterfront promenade.
+After settling in at my Airbnb in Passau, a city in Lower Bavaria, I took a walk at the beautiful waterfront promenade to the point where the three rivers Donau, Inn and Ilts meet.
 There were colorful flowers and buildings as I strolled along.
 I noticed the architecture of Passau’s old city buildings, and as I was reading later, there is a reason why it has an Italian flair

 After the catastrophic city fire of 1662, the Italian influence can be seen everywhere.
 It is particular evident in houses of the Old Town Passau.
 This is not surprising, as master builders and craftsman used to come regularly from Italy via Innsbruck, and took a boat on the Inn river to Passau.

 The ridge of the mountain across the river promenade is already Austrian territory.
 I walked all the way down where the three rivers meet, Donau, Inn and Ilts

 Unfortunately, with all those rivers, Passau has been inundated by floods regularly, and caused particular great damage to homes and historic buildings.
 The last big flood was in June, 2013!

 On day two I went on a boat ride on the Inn river.
 Here at the gravel bank, hundreds of seagulls were sitting, The ship turned to allow the most beautiful view from the river to the city of Passau.

 On the left is the Inn, the Dreiflusseck, the Old Town with the towering St. Stephan Cathedral.
 In the middle the Danube with the Niederhaus nunnery, on the mountain the Veste Oberhaus and on the right the llz with the llzstadt.

 The boat took us on the Inn river a bit upstream.
 On the left side of the hill you could see the Capuchin Monastery Maria Hilf.